South Carolina SSD Powers of Attorney Lawyer

 This problem can largely be prevented by designating someone to make those decisions on your behalf in the event of incapacity.
 You can make your health care wishes or preferences known to your designated agent, either verbally or in writing.

 Talk To An Estate Planning Lawyer For A Consultation.
-Contact Us Today.
+Reach Out Today.

 With an office in Greenville, The Dennison Law Firm, P.C. serves clients throughout the Upstate of South Carolina.
-To take a consultation with our firm, call us at 864-214-2463, or send us an email.
+To take a consultation with the firm, call or send a message